Statement on the Resumption of Public Liturgies (May 6, 2020)

 Decree of the Apostolic Penitentiary on the granting of special Indulgences to the faithful in the current pandemic (March 20, 2020)

-Magnificat - Offering free access to online version during COVID-19 pandemic
+Magnificat - Offering reduced-price access to online version during COVID-19 pandemic

 Catholic Radio Indy has several ways that you can hear Mass every day including Sundays during the Corona Virus situation.
 The Mass is heard live every day at 8 AM.
 No matter where you live, you can hear this Mass.
 If you live in or around Indianapolis, you can hear it at 89.1 FM.
 If you live in Hamilton County, you can hear it at 90.9 FM, or in Anderson, Indiana at 98.3 FM.
 According to Station Manager, Jim Ganley, during the current quarantine situation, they will also be airing a special Mass at 6 PM each evening during the crisis.